 Cost of Debt

-Cost of debt is then expressed as an annual APR i.e. cost of debt is equal to number of payments per year times r.
+Cost of debt is then expressed as an annual percentage rate i.e. cost of debt is equal to number of payments per year times r.
 If c is for a semi-annual period, r is also for semi-annual period.

 Before tax cost of debt equals the yield to maturity on the bond.
 Yield to maturity is calculated using the IRR function on a mathematical calculator or MS Excel.
 Semiannual yield to maturity in this example is calculated by finding r in the following equation: